ykorzikowski/python-fritz-office-365-sync/README.md

 # Usage

 Create new appointments in the calendar to add heating periods.
-As subject, use the wildcard, which will heat up all thermostats or specify the name of the thermostat.
+As subject, use the string you specified in `CALENDAR_HEAT_ALL_SUBJECT`, which will heat up all thermostats or specify the name of the thermostat.

 ## Used Librarys